Students are expected to be neat, tidy and appropriately dressed for a place of work and study.

 Dress Code

-Discreet makeup is allowed but no nail varnish, this includes “Shellac”, gel nails or any other trade names.
-Students will be asked to remove inappropriate makeup or nail varnish.
+Nails – Students should not wear coloured nail varnish.
+This includes “Shellac”, gel nails or any other trade names.
+You will be asked to remove inappropriate nail varnish.

 Clothing for day visits and residential trips must be smart casual.
 This means that beachwear is unacceptable.
-School uniform may be required on certain visits as notified by the trip leader.
+School uniform may be required on certain visits, as notified by the trip leader.

 This code also applies to any non-uniform days, unless otherwise instructed.
+All other normal school rules relating to uniform and appearance remain unchanged.

-- No flip-flops or shoes without a strap to support the heel
+- No flip-flops or shoes without a strap to support the heel.

 - Jeans are acceptable but must not have holes or tears